Wednesday, July 20, 2022 (new date)

 That mastery began at a very early age on the mean streets of the Bronx, New York.
-It was in the bars and on the corners of his Bronx neighborhood that Dion’s musical skill and style really began.
-R & B, blues, doo-wop and rock ‘n’ roll all influenced his approach to music, but it was country’s great singer songwriter Hank Williams who first sparked Dion’s singing ambitions.
-Whatever the reason, Williams’’ hard driving lonesome sound attracted the city boy.
-By age twelve, Dion had collected a hundred of Hank’s singles and could sing as many by heart.
-It was his surprising feel for pure country that led to his first professional appearance on Paul Whiteman’s radio and television shows, singing Jambalaya.
+It was in the bars and on the street corners of his neighborhood that Dion developed his skill and distinctive style.
+Rock and Roll his approach, but it was country’s great singer-songwriter Hank Williams who first sparked Dion’s singing ambitions.
+By age twelve, Dion had collected fifty of Hank’s singles and could sing them all by heart.

-Dion’s natural affinities and abilities were further honed on the stoops and on the street corners of Cartona Avenue, where he rounded up other local singers, inventing acapella licks.
-Then in 1957 he brought the best of the neighborhood rockers together, Freddy Milano, Angelo D’Aleo and Carlo Mastrangelo to form Dion &The Belmonts, named after Belmont Avenue, in the heart of the Bronx.
+His natural talent was further honed on the stoops and on street corners of Crotona Avenue, where he rounded up other local singers.
+Then in 1957 he brought the best of the neighborhood street singers together to form his group, Dion and the Belmonts, named after Belmont Avenue in the heart of the Bronx.

-“I Wonder Why” was Dion’s first hit with The Belmonts and over the next two years the group earned a reputation not only for topping the charts but for creating some of the most vital and exciting doo-wop music on the American scene.
-With songs such as “A Teenager In Love” and “Where Or When”, Dion & The Belmonts earned their place in the history books, while the group’s pioneering role in the development of rock ‘n’ roll underscored their enduring accomplishments.
-A national sensation, they toured extensively and were featured artists on the star-crossed Winter Dance Party, the tour that took the lives of Buddy Holly and other musical greats.
+“I Wonder Why” was their first hit, and over the next two years the group earned a reputation not only for topping the charts but for creating some of the most vital and exciting doo-wop music on the American scene.
+With songs such as “A Teenager In Love” and “Where or When,” Dion and the Belmonts earned their place in the history books.
+They were pioneers in rock and roll, and they made music that has endured.
+A national sensation, they toured extensively and were co-headliners on the 1959 Winter Dance Party, the tour that took the lives of Buddy Holly and Richie Valens.
 Dion was, in fact, scheduled to fly in the fateful plane that went down.
 The headliners flipped a coin to see who was going to fly.
 The Big Bopper and Dion won the toss.

-But the vitality of the music lived on when Dion, venturing out as a solo artist in 1960, racked up a string of #1 hits that many still consider to be the best of that, or any other, era.
-Over an incredible four year run Dion cut one quintessential rock classic after another, for the rollicking “Runaround Sue” to the driving “Lovers Who Wander” to the anthemic “The Wanderer” – it was an unparalleled musical feat that elevated him to the top ranks of recording artists.
-As the first rock and roll artist ever signed to Columbia Records, he continued his streak with such smashes as “Ruby Baby, “Donna The Prima Donna” and “Drip Drop.”
-When not in the recording studio, he could be found frequenting Greenwich Village, New York, listening to roots music, the blues, folk stylings that were shortly to sweep the music scene.
+Going solo in 1960, Dion racked up a string of number-one hits that many still consider to be the best of the entire rock and roll era, from the rocker “Runaround Sue” to the driving “Lovers Who Wander” to the anthemic “The Wanderer.”
+As the first rock and roll artist ever signed to Columbia Records, he continued his streak with such smashes as “Ruby Baby,” “Donna the Prima Donna” and “Drip Drop.”